zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 However, in a more general sense, “to triangulate” means to take different pieces of information in order to narrow down the options or in order to identify the relevant object or thing.
 In this case, it means to  take other information about the people who have Aaron’s last name in Tennessee and use that other information to decide which of the people who have his last nam e are actually his relatives.
 That’s why Corrie says, “We can triangulate the inf ormation we get to zero in on your ancestors.”

 “To zero (zero) in on” something is to focus your a ttention on something, to identify one thing.
 In this case, they are identify ing Aaron’s ancestors – his relatives who came before him.
-Aaron then asks, “Wh at if I want proof positive that I’m related to someone?”
+Aaron then asks, “What if I want proof positive that I’m related to someone?”
 “Proof” (proof) is ev idence, clear evidence that shows something is either true or false.
 So, “proof  positive” would be clear evidence, detailed evidence that is absolutely cert ain, that tells you with certainty whether something is true or not.

 Corrie says, “Then you can have a genetic analysis done.
 A DNA test is generally accepted proof.”
 A “genetic analysis” is a study of biological information that can help identify who your relatives are.
 The most common way is to use your DNA.
 Your DNA is the specific biological infor mation that identifies you.
 “DNA” is the biological information inside your bod y’s cells, the smallest or one of the smallest units of your biological makeup.
 DNA d etermines a lot of different things about the individual human being and can be used to identify people who are related to you.